 - We are only able to provide Mid-day Meals to non-aided schools with donor support because non-aided schools are not covered under the Government's Mid-day Meal scheme.
 So, non-aided school meal project is completely managed and funded by Annamrita NGO through fundraising.

 - Improve the effectiveness of primary education by improving the nutritional status of children thereby reducing malnutrition.

 - Attract children from disadvantaged sections, especially girls from Dalits and Adivasi tribes to school, thereby increasing attendance, reducing dropout rates & promoting women empowerment through literacy.

-- Promote a feeling of oneness and secularism amongst various different religions and cultures.
+- Promote a feeling of oneness and secularism amongst various religions and cultures.

-The recipients of the Mid Day Meal primarily consist of children from slum and tribal areas.
-For many the meal we provide may be the only meal they receive in the entire day.
-So we strive to ensure that the Mid-Day Meal is healthy, nutritious and packed with all the important fibres, vitamins and nutrients required for the healthy growth of the child.
+The recipients of the Mid-day Meal primarily consist of children from slum and tribal areas.
+For many the meal we provide may be the only meal they receive during the entire day.
+So, we strive to ensure that the Mid-day Meal is healthy, nutritious and packed with all the important fibres, vitamins and nutrients required for the healthy growth of the child.
 Our meals are customised as per the regional or local taste and provisions by the government.

 Sambar and Rice